Quantumplatr/recreation-permit-notifs/README.md

 Below is the description of these settings.
 **NOTE: the format of these fields is important and the program may not work if they are formatted improperly.**

-- `show-browser`
-  - If `true`, will open an instance of Google Chrome to run the web scraping.
-This may run a bit faster due to Chrome's security features.
-  - Values: `true` or `false`
 - `emails`
   - `sendFrom`
     - `email`